Johann Hinrich Gossler

-Johann Hinrich Gossler (born 18 August 1738 in Hamburg, died 31 August 1790 in Hamburg) was a Hamburg merchant and merchant banker.
+Johann Hinrich Gossler (18 August 1738 – 31 August 1790) was a German merchant and banker.
 He was married to Elisabeth Berenberg (1749–1822) and succeeded his father-in-law Johann Berenberg as head of the Berenberg & Gossler company, that was renamed Joh.
 Berenberg, Gossler & Co. the year following his death.
 During Gossler's tenure as the company's main partner it became one of the largest merchant houses of Hamburg.
 Many of his descendants were prominent in Hamburg society, including his grandson, Hamburg's first mayor Hermann Gossler.
 Some of his descendants were later ennobled as the barons von Berenberg-Gossler.
 The Gossler Islands in Antarctica are named in honour of his family.

 Background

 Johann Hinrich Gossler was a son of Johan Eibert Gossler (1700–1776), an accountant and burgher of Hamburg who had bought the office of Herrenschenk for 10,600 mark, making him master of ceremonies of the Hamburg council.
 The Gossler family had been burghers and velvet makers in Hamburg at least since the 17th century.
 The name Gossler appears in the city already in the 14th century, although it is unknown if it is the same family.
 Gossler's maternal grandfather Jürgen Friedrich Boedecker was a Hamburg merchant and grand burgher from 1706, and his great-grandfather Eibert Tiefbrunn was also a prominent Hamburg merchant.
 A list of his ancestors is included in the Hamburgisches Geschlechterbuch.
 Johann Hinrich Gossler attended the Johanneum zu Michaelis and started his career at 15 as an apprentice of the merchant Hinrich Mönkhusen.
 After Mönkhusen went bankrupt he became a Junge with the brothers Johann and Paul Berenberg.